Code of Business Conduct and Ethics for Partners and Suppliers

 Export control laws govern the export of commodities, technical data, and written or oral disclosures of technical data from the United States, as well as trade with and the provision of services to, certain individuals, entities and nations.
 Medallia requires Suppliers to comply with these laws to the extent applicable.

 Under federal and state securities laws, it is illegal to trade in the securities of a company while in possession of material nonpublic information about that company.
 Because Supplier may come across knowledge of specific confidential information that is not disclosed outside Medallia which will constitute material nonpublic information, trading in Medallia’s securities could constitute insider trading and could violate the law, as could giving material nonpublic information to others who trade on that information.
-It is Supplier’s responsibility to comply with these laws and not to share material nonpublic information.
+It is Supplier’s responsibility to comply with these laws and not to share material nonpublic information or trade in Medallia stock if in possession of material nonpublic information.

 Compliance and Reporting